 To suit their business, they decided to ask for feedback on the bottom of the till receipt – although they have the option to choose from other channels, such as SMS, in the future if they’d like.
 The Customer Radar system allows a flexible approach that can be adapted to meet each client’s needs.

 Fast-forward three months and feedback is collected across all 18 Spotlight stores, with 900-1250 pieces of feedback given each month – at about 300 per week, that’s an enormous increase on the half a dozen previously.
 “It seems to work well – it certainly brings in more feedback than people having to call in!”

 Feedback is shared and utilised differently in each store depending on the store’s particular needs.
-“Someone will use it for one on one training, other stores talk about it generically in staff meetings – we’re doing x, y, z well, and need to improve on these things,” shares Jodi.
+“We use it for one on one training, other stores share feedback in staff meetings – we’re doing x, y, z well, and need to improve on these things.” shares Jodi.

 So far it’s being used as a training tool as well as a performance metric tool and is reported on in board meetings.
 Says Jodi, “Store managers love it – it’s easy to use, has a great dashboard and really good information”.

 The impact: Happy people, happy customers

 Gathering that validated and instant feedback is now empowering store managers and upper management to create lasting change in the business.
 Feedback is used to determine which aspects of the business and customer service need to be improved, and which should come even further to the forefront, allowing Spotlight to act on feedback and continuously improve the business.
-“For example, in one of my stores they swapped around part of their store; they moved a category from one area to another based on feedback.”
+“For example, in one of my stores swapped around part of their store layout; they moved a category from one area to another based on feedback.”

 Additionally, instead of training everything generically across the board, feedback is utilised to pinpoint which stores and team members need further training, enabling the business to get more out of its people.